conan-io/docs/faq/general.rst

 build elsewhere, and upload them directly.
 Maybe your ``build()`` step can download pre-compiled binaries from another source and unzip them, instead of actually compiling from sources.

-Does conan use semantic versioning (semver) for dependencies?
+Does Conan use semantic versioning (semver) for dependencies?
 -------------------------------------------------------------
 It uses a convention by which package dependencies follow semver by default; thus it intelligently avoids recompilation/repackaging if you update upstream minor versions, but will correctly do so if you